We take the privacy of our participants very seriously. All research data we collect is protected to the maximum extent allowable by law.

 II.
 Data Storage and Access

 Research files are stored in locked filing cabinets in locked offices that are only accessible to staff involved in the research project.
 All data are stored using unique identification numbers (ID numbers), with personally identifiable information removed and stored separately.
-Any electronic files containing personally identifiable information are password-protected and are only accessible by project staff members using our secure research server, which is also password-protected.
+Any electronic research files containing personally identifiable information are password-protected and are only accessible by project staff members using our secure research server, which is also password-protected.

 Participants may request that any or all of their data be destroyed at any time.
 This request can be made using the MSUTR contact information provided on the Contact Us page.
 The decision to have your information destroyed will not result in any penalty or negative consequence.
 All rights and benefits of a participant will still apply.
 Please note, however, that data that has already been analyzed cannot be destroyed.

 Participants are not identified in any reports about the registry or publication of research results.
 Only composite, de-identified data is used for reporting and publication.